 Strategic and Operational Plan

-Submit to a child abuse and criminal background check
+Pass a child abuse and criminal background check

-Bending, stooping, reaching and other5 movement required
+Bending, stooping, reaching and other movement required

 Ability to lift 20 pounds